mozilla/releasewarrior/releases/firefox-beta-48.0b2.md

 ### Issues
 - Trees closed due to windows disconnects excerbated diagnosis/resolution of following issues (Bug 1281199)
 - Many failures of Bug 1276110 (issue with wget relating to cloud-mirror.
 One repack task failed >12 times...
+- Buildbot bridge failing to properly update status on some reruns, traceback indicating scope issue, #taskcluster talk exposed that we never claimed the rerun before trying to reclaim it